What is Wild Lettuce?

 The lore of wild lettuce goes back many thousands of years, even back into prehistory.
 Our knowledge of human civilization starts to get sparse at around 4000 years BC, but what we know can be traced back to the end of the last ice age.
 The ice age is kind of like a wall which separates us from prehistory.
 What remains of prehistory tells us that the ancients had a working knowledge of the us of the stars for keeping time and navigation, with a whole cast of characters populating the zodiac.
 Prehistoric myths and legends also remain; such as the myth of the great flood, the myth of Moses, and many tales about sky serpents.
 Religion is born from these roots.

-Oddly enough, one such god, called Min by the Egyptians, was a fertility god and also the god of magic plants.
+One such god, called Min by the Egyptians, was a fertility god and also the god of magic plants.
 He is always pictured with stalks of wild lettuce behind him.
 The Egyptians had an entire festival dedicated to min.
 It was one of their most important festivals of the year.
 I wont write too much about it here, because I will write an articles about these subjects in the historical section.
 Lettuce seed oil is still used to this day in Egypt for medicinal purposes, massage, cooking, and as an aphrodesiac.

 The ancient Sumerians were also familiar with this god.
 Tales of Min as well as a hymn dedicated to him can be found on ancient Sumerian scroll cylinders.
 There is also a site in Turkey called Göbekli Tepe, with a depiction of Min that goes back 12,000 years!